MicrosoftDocs/visualstudio-docs/docs/debugger/watch-and-quickwatch-windows.md

 ![Watch expression error](../debugger/media/watchexpressionerror.png "Watch expression error")

+A circle with two wavy lines icon may appear in the **Watch** window.
+This icon means the debugger doesn't evaluate the expression because of a potential cross-thread dependency.
+Evaluating the code requires other threads in your app to run temporarily, but since you are in break mode, all threads in your app are usually stopped.
+Allowing other threads to run temporarily can have unexpected effects on the state of your app, and the debugger may ignore events such as breakpoints and exceptions on those threads.

 ### <a name="bkmk_refreshWatch"></a> Refresh watch values

 A refresh icon (circular arrow) might appear in the **Watch** window when an expression is evaluated.
 The refresh icon indicates an error or a value that is out of date.

 To refresh the value, select the refresh icon, or press the spacebar.
 The debugger tries to reevaluate the expression.
-However, you may not want to reevaluate the expression, depending on why the value wasn't evaluated.
+However, you may not want or be able to reevaluate the expression, depending on why the value wasn't evaluated.

 Hover over the refresh icon or see the **Value** column for the reason the expression wasn't evaluated.
 Reasons include:

 - An error occurred as the expression was being evaluated, as in the previous example.
 A timeout might occur, or a variable might be out of scope.

-- The expression has a function call, which could trigger a side effect in the app.
-See [Side effects and expressions](#bkmk_sideEffects).
+- The expression has a function call that could trigger a side effect in the app.
+See [Expression side effects](#bkmk_sideEffects).

 - Automatic evaluation of properties and implicit function calls is disabled.

   If the refresh icon appears because automatic evaluation of properties and implicit function calls is disabled, you can enable it by selecting **Enable property evaluation and other implicit function calls** in **Tools** > **Options** > **Debugging** > **General**.

-For an example of using the refresh icon:
+To demonstrate using the refresh icon:

 1. In **Tools** > **Options** > **Debugging** > **General**, clear the **Enable property evaluation and other implicit function calls** check box.